Skip to content

 Also known as BFF (Backend For Frontend) (check OIDC Authorization Code Flow (Confidential Client) with BFF pattern and Session Cookies for more info), is a common pattern: OIDC is used for initial authentication and obtaining user identity, then session cookies are used to maintain the authenticated state within the application for performance (avoid sending large 2-4KB JWT on every request, but with ~100 byte cookie) and simplicity (frontend just needs to include a cookie with its requests, just like in the old days, and doesn't need to manage token refreshing or storage).

-Session cookie + OIDC hybrid (BFF pattern) with FastAPI and Azure Entra auth flow:
+Session cookie + OIDC hybrid (BFF pattern) with FastAPI and Microsoft Identity Platform auth flow:

 sequenceDiagram